Louis Montagu, 2nd Baron Swaythling: House of Lords

-Family
+Personal life and family

-He was married to Gladys Helen Rachel Goldsmid (1879–1965), a member of both the Goldsmid and Rothschild banking families.
+In 1898, Montagu married Gladys Helen Rachel Goldsmid (1879–1965), a member of both the Goldsmid and Rothschild banking families.
 Lady Swaythling was active in voluntary organisations, including the Electrical Association for Women and the National Society for the Prevention of Cruelty to Children.
-In World War I, she supported Belgian refugees and volunteered with the Wounded Allies' Relief Committee.
+In World War I, she supported Belgian refugees and volunteered with the Wounded Allies' Relief Committee, which was presided over by her husband.